 - Multi SR Zoom is effective when you want to capture delicate textures. - The following functions are disabled when shooting with Multi SR Zoom.
-Single SR Zoom, Triple Self-time, Sharpness, Contrast - With Multi SR Zoom, the flash setting automatically becomes (Flash Off). - Shooting with this function automatically sets Anti Shake to "Standard" (page 100), but large movement of the camera or subject make it impossible to achieve the desired shot - Depending on shooting conditions and image composition, Multi SR Zoom may not be able to produce the desired result. - When shooting with this feature, "ISO 3200" cannot be selected for "ISO Sensitivity" (page 45).
+Single SR Zoom, Triple Self-time, Sharpness, Contrast - With Multi SR Zoom, the flash setting automatically becomes (Flash Off). - The desired Multi SR Zoom effect may not be attained if the camera or subject moves during shooting. - Depending on shooting conditions and image composition, Multi SR Zoom may not be able to produce the desired result. - When shooting with this feature, "ISO 3200" cannot be selected for "ISO Sensitivity" (page 51).